lirongyuan/ELF-Reader-and-Loader/README.md

 Setup:
 ------
-Add the path to the gcc version 3 compiler:
+Add the path to the gcc version 3 compiler and make files:
 ```
 export PATH=/opt/csw/gcc3/bin:$PATH
 make